There are lots of trucker accessories for sale in the truck stops and online.

 Others have found inexpensive ice vending machines along their routes.

-We even purchased a portable ice maker (similar to Newair AI-215SS Stainless Steel Portable Ice Maker with 50 Lbs.
-Daily Capacity) to make our own ice on the road.
+We even purchased a portable ice maker — similar to this one — to make our own ice on the road.

 As long as we had water to put into it, electricity to power it and emptied the machine’s basket when it was full, we could make up to 35 pounds of our own ice per day.